 No. The MRC grant only covers tuition fees to the Home (UK) fee rate.
-Therefore, anyone who is assessed with overseas fee rate will be required to find alternative funding (eg bursary; scholarship; support from their supervisors) to cover the difference between 'Home' and 'Overseas' fees each year.
+Therefore, anyone who is assessed with overseas fee rate will be required to find alternative funding (e.g. bursary; scholarship; support from their supervisors) to cover the difference between 'Home' and 'Overseas' fees each year.

-Awardees may not use their MRC LID stipend or the additional research/training support to top-up fees.
+Awardees may not use their MRC LID stipend or the additional research training and support grant or conference allowance to top-up fees.
 In order to keep within UKRI's equity of opportunity policy, MRC LID cannot make awards to any applicants who wish to cover the top-up from personal/family funds.

-Applicants who are nationals of, and resident in, low and middle income countries (LMICs) - as defined by the World Bank - will be eligible for an institutional bursary (from LSHTM or SGUL) that will cover the remaining fees (that is, the difference between their studentship award value and the full overseas fee rate).
+Applicants who are nationals of, and resident in, low and middle income countries (LMICs) - as defined by the World Bank - will be eligible for an institutional bursary from CSG or LSHTM.
+This separate bursary will cover the remaining fees (that is, the difference between their studentship award value and the full overseas fee rate) for the duration of award.
 This will apply to applicants who are offered an MRC LID Studentship award.
 Further details about their bursary offer will be shared with those who reach this stage at the time of interview selection.